digitalabs/gmgr/README.md

-# **Genealogy Manager** #
+# **Genealogy Manager for Rice Nomenclature** #
 __________________________

   **OVERVIEW**

-  The Geanealogy Manager (**_GMGR_**) application is a web-based software composed of the _Pedigree Import_ tool and the _Pedigree Viewer_ tool.
+  The Genealogy Manager (**_GMGR_**) application is a web-based software composed of the _Pedigree Import_ tool and the _Pedigree Viewer_ tool developed for databases that follow Rice Nomenclature.

-  The _Pedigree Import_ tool was created to help bulk load or import breeders' cross histories into the **GMS** database.
-This tool aims to make it easier, on a web-based platform, display germplasm origin information and other names and attributes for the germplasm.
+  The _Pedigree Import_ tool was created to aid the bulk loading or importing of breeders' cross histories into the **IRIS GMS** database.
+This tool aims to make it easier, on a web-based platform, to display germplasm origin, names, and attributes for the germplasm.

-  The _Pedigree Viewer_ is a we-based tool which aims to display a diagram and/or a graphical representation of germplasm relationships.
+  The _Pedigree Viewer_ is a web-based tool which displays a diagram and/or a graphical representation of germplasm relationships.

-  The **_GMGR_** application accesses the Integrated Breeding Program Databases (_IBP_) through the Middleware API, which consists of managers corresponding to different systems.
+  The **_GMGR_** application accesses the Integrated Breeding Program Databases for Rice (_IBP_) through the Middleware API.
 In order to reuse the methods of the IBP middleware, RESTful web services in java were created using the Jersey toolkit, an open source framework for developing RESTful Web Services in Java.